dsm23/ui-dependencies/readme.md

 Once there have been updates to `merged/package.json` and/or `merged/package-lock.json`, you can create a new request folder by:

 - ensuring `npm install && npm prune` has been done in the `merged` folder if not already done in previous step
-- esnure that `snyk` and `snyk-to-html` are installed globally on your machine.
 - run `npm run request` from the root of the ui-depencencies project
   - alternatively, for a minimal request, run `npm run minimal`, or for a minimal request with any modules that introduce vulnerabilities removed, run `npm run no-vulnerabilities`.
   - another option, if you want to only import specific modules, is to do the following: